angrycoders/skills-trade-presentation/research.md

-## solving barter trade's limitations:
+Skills trade, being a subset of barter trade, is not faced strongly with barter trade's limitations.

 1. Lack of double coincidence of wants <!-- .element: class="fragment" data-fragment-index="1" -->
 1. Division issues <!-- .element: class="fragment" data-fragment-index="2" -->